presenton/presenton_docker/README.md

 ## Deployment Configurations

-You may want to directly provide you API KEYS as environment variables and keep them hidden for deployment.
+You may want to directly provide your API KEYS as environment variables and keep them hidden for deployment.
 You can set these environment variables to achieve it.

 - **CAN_CHANGE_KEYS=[true/false]**: Set this to **false** if you want to keep API Keys hidden and make them unmodifiable.
 - **LLM=[openai/google]**: Select **LLM** of your choice.